steven-edwards/crookedbar-test2/content/pages/terms-conditions.md

 **Summary of booking terms:**

-*   Payments made to secure the booking are deemed to be an acceptance of the full terms and     conditions.

 *   A non-refundable 25% deposit of the holiday cost is payable at the time of booking.

 *   The balance must be paid no later than six weeks before the commencement of your    holiday.

 *   Bookings made less than six weeks before your arrival date must be paid in full.

 *   There is a refundable security deposit of £150, payable 14 days prior to arrival.

-*   A contract between you and the owner will come into existence when payment is received and a booking confirmation is issued showing the confirmed holiday dates.

 *   Bookings are strictly prohibited if they are to a company, a business or for business purposes in whole or in part